d365collaborative/d365fo.tools/docs/Get-D365LcsSharedAssetFile.md

 Get-D365LcsAssetFile -FileType SoftwareDeployablePackage -AssetName "*MAIN*"
 ```

-This will list all Software Deployable Packages, that matches the "*MAIN*" search pattern in the AssetName.
+This will list all Software Deployable Packages in the shared asset library that match the "*MAIN*" search pattern in the name of the asset.
 It will search for SoftwareDeployablePackage by using the FileType parameter.
 It will filter the output to match the AssetName "*MAIN*" search pattern.